pluralsight/pando-rfcs/text/0000-prop-merge.md

 Combining small, targeted functions gives us great power and flexibility, and are cleaner and easier to maintain.
 However, it also means that we may have multiple helpers returning the same properties for the same element.

 We want to be able to safely and consistently combine returned props so that they can be applied without requiring any additional manipulation.

+We want to reduce the impact of future additions.
+For example, if an API adds a prop to its output that now conflicts with another, if they were merged with this utility then bugs should be avoided.

+We want to improve the flexibility of our helpers, allowing more composition and reuse with other libraries, not just our own.

 ## Detailed design